ggory15/hpp-timeoptimization/README.md

 Demo
 ----
 The demo is based on DYROS-RED URDFs.
 The URDF files can be obtained by https://github.com/ggory15/dyrosred.
-Also you could use your robot's URDF file, if you rewrite some line.
+Also you could use your robot's URDF file, if you rewrite some lines.

 To run the demo script: